miwermi/kickstarter-analysis/README.md

 Also, it appears the best month to launch would be May.

+---
+#NOTE:
-This exercise continues in the Module 1 Challenge, so please refer to the analysis there!
+This exercise continues in the Module 1 Challenge, so please refer to the more complete analysis there...
+---
 :)